 USA.gov en Español.

 GovInfo is the official repository of the U.S. government.
 Contents include current legislative, administrative, and legal information that needs to be accessible immediately after release.

 U.S. Government Documents Registry is a database from the HathiTrust digital library composed of metadata from U.S. federal documents dating back to 1790.
 This is not comprehensive as it depends upon depository libraries adding materials to the registry.
 It is a great place to begin your research.

 MetaLib is a "federated search engine that searches across multiple U.S. federal government databases, retrieving reports, articles, and citations while providing direct links to selected resources available."
 It was created by the U.S. Government Publishing Office.

 Law & legislation websites and government databases

 Congress.gov contains current legislative information.
 It is an excellent resource for U.S. bills, committee reports, and other information regarding federal legislation.
-The United States Congress is said to be a bicameral body which means that it comprises of two legislative bodies.
+The United States Congress is a bicameral body, which means it is comprised of two legislative bodies.

 U.S. House of Representatives is the lower body and its representation is based on population.
 Each member of the House represents a certain number of people which is based on the U.S. census.
 More populous states have more representatives while less populous states have fewer representatives.
 The absolute minimum a state can have is one representative.